 Another fairly common reason for infant crying is simply being peopled out!

-Think about a number of stimuli a baby receives in a day: lights, noises, new faces, unfamiliar sensations, unknown places to name a few.
+Think about all the external stimuli a baby receives on any given day: lights, noises, new faces, unfamiliar sensations, unknown places just to name a few.

 When a baby is irritated, fussy and ready for a snooze, he often cries very forcefully just like when he is in pain, but if you look closely, there are no tears.